datacamp-content-public/courses-reporting-in-python-andres-guijarro/slides/chapter_1_60f032bcdc11ed6578dc45bf2e29bb5c.md

 `@script`
 This video provides guidelines on how to create meaningful, easy to read and well-formatted graphs for use in statistical reporting.
 It contains hints and tips on presentation.
-Specifically, you will learn how to include additional objects and characteristics such as Labels, Ticks, graph sizes, and visual style required to create effective plots.
+Specifically, you will learn how to include additional objects and characteristics such as Labels, Ticks, Titles, and visual style required to create effective plots.

 ---